Marine processes are those associated with the action of waves. This includes erosion, transportation and deposition.

 Traction involves the rolling of large and heavy rocks along the seabed.

 Saltation involves smaller material being bounced along the seabed.
+The video below shows material being bounced along a beach by waves.

 Suspension is when lighter sediment is suspended within the water.
 This often discolours the water close to the shore.